 Partner with us to drive efficient and reliable operations at scale

 We continuously work across industries to determine the best-in-class solutions that have cross-sector and cross-functional applications to solve real-world challenges.
 Our large-scale presence in 12 industries and our focus on integrating technology gives us a unique view of which technologies are the real enablers of the future and how to leverage them to drive business impact.
 We bring deep expertise in connectivity, miniaturization, HMI, sensors and power management to inform and facilitate design and development.
 Our experience in edge computing and networking helps you get the most out of your connectivity.

 We apply these technologies and best practices to both non-regulated and regulated industries, such as healthcare, allowing you to reap their benefits sooner.
 With our 20+ years of medical device design experience, over 80 regulated hardware and software medical product families brought to market, 11 FDA-registered sites and 22 ISO 13485 facilities, we remain dedicated to helping companies like you accelerate time to market for new products, enable innovation beyond your traditional expertise, and keep your costs down.
 Our recently unveiled BrightInsight solution -- a medical-grade IoT platform that seamlessly captures and aggregates data from regulated medical devices and generates real-time insights for our MedTech customers – is a key driver behind these business benefits.

 Our Sketch-to-Scale® capabilities in consumer products, medical devices, connectivity and cloud services offer a unique and differentiated solution to support the triple aim of healthcare: better population health, improved cost of care, and better patient experience through digital-enabled services.
-Coupled with our other cutting-edge capabilities, such as the Intelligence of Things™, we bring innovations and solutions that are accelerating new business models, breaking new technological ground, and inventing the future itself.
+With our other cutting-edge capabilities, we bring innovations and solutions that are accelerating new business models, breaking new technological ground, and inventing the future itself.